 Introduction: Building a B2B Marketing Strategy

 Like every business on the Internet, your B2B eCommerce initiative cannot function without an online marketing strategy.
-Given that as much as 57% of B2B buyers, according to Statista, are willing to access product information and make a purchase online, marketing now plays even a more important role in generating and converting B2B leads.
+Given that as much as 57% of B2B buyers, according to Statista, are willing to access product information and make a purchase online, marketing now plays a primary role in driving up B2B eCommerce conversion numbers.

 Account Based Marketing